-1. NON-ACADEMIC ISSUES: Initially, complaints involving non-academic issues such as residence hall concerns or campus concerns potentially impacting the student experience outside of the classroom, should be made informally to the appropriate staff member overseeing the specific area of concern such as the Resident Director, Director of Residence Life and Housing, Director of Student Engagement and Leadership, etc. Unresolved issues of a non-academic nature may then be submitted in writing to the Vice President for Student Success (VPSS).
+- 1. NON-ACADEMIC ISSUES: Initially, complaints involving non-academic issues such as residence hall concerns or campus concerns potentially impacting the student experience outside of the classroom, should be made informally to the appropriate staff member overseeing the specific area of concern such as the Resident Director, Director of Residence Life and Housing, Director of Student Engagement and Leadership, etc. Unresolved issues of a non-academic nature may then be submitted in writing to the Vice President of Student Development (VPSS).
 The VPSS will investigate the complaint and follow up with appropriate staff as needed and will return a written response to all grievances within ten (10) business days of receiving a written complaint.
 This time may be extended if reasonably necessary due to availability of information, the student, faculty or staff.
-If the decision of the VPSS goes against the student's desires the student may appeal to the Provost of the College.

-- 2. NON-ACADEMIC DISCIPLINE: The student Judicial Process is outlined in its entirety in the student handbook, The Pilot.
-Students accused of violating the Code of Conduct, are given the opportunity to have their case heard by a council of their peers (The Judicial Council).
-The Judicial Council will determine if the student is responsible for the violation and will communicate a sanction to that student.
-The student then has the opportunity to appeal the original decision of the Judicial Council.
+If the decision of the VPSS goes against the student's desires the student may appeal to the Provost of the College. - 2.
+NON-ACADEMIC DISCIPLINE: The student disciplinary process is outlined in its entirety in the student handbook, The Pilot.
+Students accused of violating the Code of Conduct, are given the opportunity to have their case heard by a Student Conduct Administrator.
+The Student conduct Administrator will determine if the student is responsible for the violation and will communicate a sanction to that student.
+The student then has the opportunity to appeal the original decision.
+The appeals process is also outlined in The Pilot.
 The process under the Code of Conduct applies to all disciplinary matters and supersedes general grievances under this policy. - 3.
 ACADEMIC ISSUES: Any student with concerns related to academic grading, instruction, faculty relations, and academic progression should first discuss his or her concerns with the involved faculty member.
 If the student is unable to resolve the issue at this level, he or she should discuss the concern with the Dean of the College who will then begin the process of mediation between the student and the professor. - 4.
-HONOR CODE: The Dean of the College or the Vice President for Student Success may be come aware of concerns about the Honor Code from faculty or the student body.
+HONOR CODE: The Dean or the Vice President for Student Development may become aware of concerns about the Honor Code from the faculty or the student body.
 Either administrator may request that an Honor Code Review Committee be appointed.
-This committee should consist of three faculty members selected by the chair of the faculty and three students selected by the S.A.L.T.
-Advisor.
-The committee will appoint a chair from its membership.
-All revisions must be approved by the faculty.
-The process under the Honor Code applies to all disciplinary matters and supersedes general grievances under this policy.
+This Committee should consist of three faculty members selected by the chair of the faculty and three students selected by a Service and Leadership Team (S.A.L.T.) representative.
+The Committee will appoint a chair from its membership.
+All revisions must be approved by the faculty and by the Dean.